-Avene products are still being sold in mainland China where is it still required that all imported cosmetics be tested on animals.
+Avene products are still being sold in mainland China where is it still required that most imported cosmetics be tested on animals.

 In a previous email response in 2016, they confirmed that their products are indeed marketed in China and therefore must undergo animal testing as required by China’s laws.

 “we market our products in China and tests imposed by local regulations are performed by laboratories accredited by the Chinese authorities.
 Some of these tests are performed on animals.
 We do not agree to this practice; however we cannot oppose it.”
 (Feb 2016)

 Because of Avene’s decision to sell its products in-stores in mainland China, they must consent and pay the Chinese government to test their products on animals.
 That’s why most cosmetics brands selling in mainland China retail stores cannot be considered cruelty-free.